42Crunch/vscode-openapi/README.md

 1. On the **File** menu, click **Preferences > Settings**.
 2. Expand the **Extensions** section and click **OpenAPI**.
 3. Clear the checkbox **Alphabetically sort contents of OpenAPI explorer outlines**.

+### Preview OpenAPI documentation

+OpenAPI files can be easily converted to a human readable HTML documentation describing how to use your API.
+Our extension supports two popular libraries that perform such conversion: [SwaggerUI](https://swagger.io/tools/swagger-ui/) and [ReDoc](https://github.com/Redocly/redoc).

+To open the preview of API documentation execute relevant command from the Command Pallette (use Cmd-Shift-P or Ctrl-Shift-P to open):

+* OpenAPI: Preview with Swagger UI
+* OpenAPI: Preview with ReDoc

 ## Use the extension to audit the security of your API